-- Our fees are highly competitive, reflecting our expertise, quality of staff and investment in the setting and our educational resources.
+- Our fees are highly competitive, reflecting our expertise, quality of staff, child-teacher ratios, and investment in the setting and our educational resources.

 - Please ask us any questions you may have in advance of Registration, and read the information below carefully.

-- As per our Terms and Conditions, the breakdown of fees will be shown in the invoices you receive and it will include the cost of attendance (and, when relevant, any additional costs for Specialist Classes, Workshops and Consumables, Lunches and Additional Hours of attendance over and above any free entitlement funding).
+- As per our Terms and Conditions, the breakdown of fees will be shown in the invoices you receive and it will include the cost of attendance (and, when relevant, any additional costs for workshops and consumables, lunches and additional hours of attendance over and above any free entitlement funding).
 Upon taking up a place, you agree to pay the entirety of these fees strictly at the start of each term.

-- Our sessions (morning or afternoon) are for 4 full hours (equivalent to half a day); a session costs £40
+- Our sessions (morning or afternoon) are for 4 full hours (equivalent to half a day); a session costs £44.

 - We operate for 39 weeks per year, following Enfield’s School Term Dates

-- For 3-year-old children in receipt of funding, the funded period is for 38 weeks, so there is always an additional (non-funded) week, as well as potentially additional hours per week.
+- For 3-year-old children in receipt of funding, the funded period is for 38 weeks per annum, so there is always an additional (non-funded) week, as well as potentially additional hours per week.

 - Term fees should be settled at the start of each term, according to our standard Terms and Conditions.